Oil and Gas Exploration, Development and Production in Texas and New Mexico

 Pittcock North is located in Stonewall County, Texas and is approximately 60 miles north-northwest of Abilene.
 Permex holds a 100 percent interest in the property and an 81.25 percent revenue interest.

-In February 2016, Permex initiated a waterflood EOR program which successfully moved water from east to west across the property towards a shale pinch-out in the northeast area of the lease.
+In February 2016, Permex initiated a waterflood EOR program that successfully moved water from east to west across the property towards a shale pinch-out in the northeast area of the lease.
 This resulted in a 160 percent increase in oil production from the field; however, due to downhole mechanical issues, the company halted the waterflood program in 2017.

 After a review of the process, Permex was able to change the mechanical portion of the water supply well in 2018 to create an artificial lift instead of using a traditional pumpjack method.
 Through the change, Permex was able to keep the supply well from going down.
 The company also now has the opportunity to increase its floodwater to over 2,000 bwipd for a maximum sweep of the field.